History of tuberculosis: Europe: Middle Ages and Renaissance

 During the Middle Ages, no significant advances were made regarding tuberculosis.
-Avicenna and Rhazes continued to consider to believe the disease was both contagious and difficult to treat.
+Avicenna and Rhazes continued to consider the disease both contagious and difficult to treat.
 Arnaldus de Villa Nova described etiopathogenic theory directly related to that of Hippocrates, in which a cold humor dripped from the head into the lungs.

 In Medieval Hungary, the Inquisition recorded the trials of pagans.
 A document from the 12th century recorded an explanation of the cause of illness.
 The pagans said that tuberculosis was produced when a dog-shaped demon occupied the person's body and started to eat his lungs.
 When the possessed person coughed, then the demon was barking, and getting close to his objective, which was to kill the victim.

 Royal touch

 Monarchs were seen as religious figures with magical or curative powers.
 It was believed that royal touch, the touch of the sovereign of England or France, could cure diseases due to the divine right of sovereigns.
 King Henry IV of France usually performed the rite once a week, after taking communion.
 So common was this practice of royal healing in France, that scrofula became known as the "mal du roi" or the "King's Evil".

 Initially, the touching ceremony was an informal process.
 Sickly individuals could petition the court for a royal touch and the touch would be performed at the King's earliest convenience.
 At times, the King of France would touch affected subjects during his royal walkabout.
 The rapid spread of tuberculosis across France and England, however, necessitated a more formal and efficient touching process.
 By the time of Louis XIV of France, placards indicating the days and times the King would be available for royal touches were posted regularly; sums of money were doled out as charitable support.
 In England, the process was extremely formal and efficient.
 As late as 1633, the Book of Common Prayer of the Anglican Church contained a Royal Touch ceremony.
 The monarch (king or queen), sitting upon a canopied throne, touched the affected individual, and presented that individual with a coin – usually an Angel, a gold coin the value of which varied from about 6 shillings to about 10 shillings – by pressing it against the affected's neck.

 Although the ceremony was of no medical value, members of the royal courts often propagandized that those receiving the royal touch were miraculously healed.
 André du Laurens, the senior physician of Henry IV, publicized findings that at least half of those that received the royal touch were cured within a few days.
 The royal touch remained popular into the 18th century.
 Parish registers from Oxfordshire, England include not only records of baptisms, marriages, and deaths, but also records of those eligible for the royal touch.